iconara/puck/README.md

 Also, you're not going to put it on a floppy, you're going to send it over a network that handles megabytes per second, it's probably ok that you app is 50 MiB.

+# Will it work with Rails?

+I have no idea.
+Puck should be able to package anything that has a bin file that starts it, but Rails makes a lot of assumptions.
+Try it (and report back), but if it doesn't work you're probably better off with Warbler.
+Puck wasn't designed with Rails in mind, it was designed primarily for headless services, but it runs Rack applications just fine, the integration tests package a Rack app, launches it with Puma and throws a request at it to make sure it works.

 ## Copyright

 Copyright 2013 Theo Hultberg/Iconara